-- 3. The IATTC will work with the WCPFC and ISC to evaluate the expected performance of candidate harvesting scenarios based on the results of the most recent stock assessment, and appropriate projections/simulations. - a.
-Candidate harvesting scenarios: The following scenarios should be evaluated under low, average and high recruitment, as well as with the possible scenarios of biological assumptions (e.g., stock-recruitment relationship, natural mortality).
+- 3. The IATTC shall adopt conservation and management measures that have a probability of no less than 60%, but preferably 80%, of achieving each of the two primary rebuilding objectives within each of the two phases of the rebuilding period and that achieve the secondary objectives to the extent possible. - 4.
+In support of paragraph 3, the IATTC will work with the WCPFC and ISC to evaluate-in collabora- tion with the Northern Committee, as appropriate-the_the expected performance of candidate management strategies with respect to the rebuilding objectives, as follows: - 4.3.
+Candidate management strategies: The IATTC will periodically work with the ISC to evaluate specific candidate management strategies harvesting scenarios based on the results of the most recent stock assessment, and appropriate projections/simulations.
+The ISC is invited to evaluate additional candidate management strategies as it sees fit.
+The IATTC recommends that the management strategies should be evaluated as part of the ISC's 2016 PBF assessment, if possible.
+The management strategies that should be evaluated include: - a.
+2,750Candidate harvesting scenarios: The following scenarios should be evaluated under low, average and high recruitment, as well as with the possible scenarios of biological assumptions (e.g., stock-recruitment relationship, natural mortality).
 The ISC is invited to evaluate additional candidate harvest scenarios as requested by the WCPFC.
 The IATTC initially agrees that the harvest scenarios that should be evaluated include: - i.
-3,300 mt/yr in EPO commercial PBF fisheries; 2002-04 fishing effort in all WCPO PBF-directed fisheries; 50% of 2002-04 catches of <30kg PBF in all WCPO fisheries; 2002-04 catches of ≥30kg PBF in all WCPO fisheries. (i.e., current management measures in EPO and WCPO) - ii.
-3,300 mt/yr in EPO commercial PBF fisheries; 2002-04 fishing effort in all WCPO PBF-directed fisheries; and 50% of 2002-2004 catches in all WCPO fisheries.3 (i.e., current management with additional reduction for adults in WCPFC)
+3,300 mt/yr in EPO commercial PBF fisheries; 2002-04 fishing effort in all WCPO PBFdirected fisheries; 50% of 2002-04 catches of <30kg PBF in all WCPO fisheries; 2002-04 catches of ≥30kg PBF in all WCPO fisheries.4 (i.e., current management measures in EPO and WCPO) - ii.
+3,300 mt/yr in EPO commercial PBF fisheries; 2002-04 fishing effort in all WCPO PBFdirected fisheries; 50% of 2002-04 catches of <30kg PBF in all WCPO fisheries; 2002-04 catches of ≥30kg PBF in all WCPO fisheries.4 - iii.
+3,300 mt/yr in EPO fisheries and and 50% of 2002-2004 catches in all WCPO fisheries.43 (i.e., current management with additional reduction for adults in WCPFC)